 As we headed over to the East Stage field, there was a huge back up of people trying to get to the bathrooms because the field was nothing but mud.
 They were slowly walking across skids to avoid getting muddy.
 Since I have no patience I started walking through the mud.
 Remember, I was still barefoot.
 I washed my feet once I was across!

-Other crazy looking people I saw: a naked man with his dreads pulled up in a pony tail walking around with a hula hoop, a tall skinny black man with very BIG hair wearing only white briefs and a black fanny pack.
+Other crazy looking people I saw: a naked man with his dreads pulled up in a pony tail walking around with a hula hoop, a tall skinny black man with big hair wearing only white briefs and a black fanny pack.
 At one point, two half naked chicks sat about 10 feet from us.
 It got really boring after a while.
 I wish I had a dollar for every guy who took their picture.
 Again, men are pigs! haha I saw a large black man who was wearing a duck towel on his head.
-Too funny!
-I saw lots of crazy looking hats, a guy wearing a hat with Moose antlers on it, a santa hat with Metallica written on it, a large blue fur hat with yellow horns, big sombrero hats, a large yellow foam cowboy hat and a large fur hat.
+I saw lots of crazy looking hats: a guy wearing a hat with Moose antlers, a santa hat with Metallica written on it, a large blue fur hat with yellow horns, big sombrero hats, a large yellow foam cowboy hat and a large fur hat.

 We also came across two very old men, one was in a wheel chair.
 They looked like they might have been at the original Woodstock (I wish I would have asked them).
 One of them was wearing the coolest pants which had patches all over them.